Vulcan Materials (VMC)

 Competitors in the construction materials industry include Martin Marietta (NYSE:MLM), Eagle Materials (NYSE:EXP), and CEMEX (NYSE:CX)

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Vulcan Materials’s sales grew at a decent 8.5% compounded annual growth rate over the last five years.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Vulcan Materials’s sales grew at a solid 10.1% compounded annual growth rate over the last five years.
+Its growth beat the average industrials company and shows its offerings resonate with customers.

 Vulcan Materials Quarterly Revenue

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Vulcan Materials’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Vulcan Materials’s recent performance shows its demand has slowed as its annualized revenue growth of 1.3% over the last two years was below its five-year trend.
 Vulcan Materials Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its number of tons shipped, which reached 47.8 million in the latest quarter.
-Over the last two years, Vulcan Materials’s tons shipped averaged 3.2% year-on-year declines.
+Vulcan Materials also discloses its number of tons shipped, which reached 64.7 million in the latest quarter.
+Over the last two years, Vulcan Materials’s tons shipped averaged 1.6% year-on-year declines.
 Because this number is lower than its revenue growth during the same period, we can see the company’s monetization has risen.
 Vulcan Materials Tons Shipped

-Looking ahead, sell-side analysts expect revenue to grow 11.2% over the next 12 months, an improvement versus the last two years.
-This projection is commendable and suggests its newer products and services will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 8.3% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and implies its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

 Vulcan Materials has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 24.9% gross margin over the last five years.
-That means Vulcan Materials paid its suppliers a lot of money ($75.12 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 25.2% gross margin over the last five years.
+Said differently, Vulcan Materials had to pay a chunky $74.82 to its suppliers for every $100 in revenue.
 Vulcan Materials Trailing 12-Month Gross Margin

-In Q1, Vulcan Materials produced a 22.3% gross profit margin, up 2.6 percentage points year on year.
-Vulcan Materials’s full-year margin has also been trending up over the past 12 months, increasing by 2 percentage points.
+This quarter, Vulcan Materials’s gross profit margin was 30.4%, up 2.2 percentage points year on year.
+Vulcan Materials’s full-year margin has also been trending up over the past 12 months, increasing by 2.1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin